-This course is the mastery course for the Digital Film Production CTE Pathway.
-This course meets UC/CSU "G" Requirements for A-G. This course is designed to provide students with the opportunity to apply advanced production skills as they relate to the Digital Film Production industry by creating and crafting films for outside clients and student film festivals.
-Students will demonstrate advanced skills by operating differing video cameras (HD, 4K, and DSLRs), differing microphones, and through actual real-world use of their photo-editing skills in Adobe Photoshop, graphic design skills in Adobe illustrator, video-editing skills in Final Cut Pro X, special/visual effects in Adobe After Effects, and music creation in Garageband.
-Students will be required to work both independently and collaboratively on projects, as well as pursue local client-based work that will count towards an internship opportunity.
+This course is the advanced course for the Digital Film Production CTE Pathway.
+This course meets UC/CSU A-G requirements (as an "F" Visual & Performing Arts Course or "G" Elective Course).
+This course is designed to provide students with the opportunity to apply advanced production skills as they relate to the Digital Film Production industry by creating and crafting films for outside clients and student film festivals.
+Students will demonstrate advanced skills by operating differing video cameras (HD, 4K, and DSLRs), differing microphones, and through actual real-world use of their photo-editing skills in Adobe's Photoshop, graphic design skills in Adobe's

+Illustrator, video-editing skills in Apple's Final Cut Pro, special/visual effects in Adobe's After Effects, and music creation skills in Apple's Garageband.
+Students will be required to work both independently and collaboratively on projects, as well as pursue local client-based work that may count towards an internship opportunity.
 Students may even be paid as a result of their consultation and work.
 Students must rely on intradisciplinary craftsmanship with their peers to achieve the goals of the course.
 Student production hours will be required outside of daily class time and provided by the course instructor.